New-Onset Diabetes Assessment Using Artificial Intelligence-Enhanced Electrocardiography: Introduction

 \section{Introduction}

-Diabetes mellitus affects 37.3 million Americans, 95\% of whom have type 2 diabetes, and is one of the leading causes of illness in the United States\cite{CDC2020}.
-Due to its long asymptomatic period, early diagnosis requires screening, which allows for interventions that reduce diabetic complications\cite{Simmons2017}.
-Several tests allow for the discovery of diabetes in asymptomatic people, the most popular of which is the measurement of glycated hemoglobin (HbA1c).
-Yet, even with current screening efforts, 1 in 5 people are not aware of their diabetes\cite{CDC2020}.
+Diabetes mellitus affects 38.4 million Americans, 95\% of whom have type 2 diabetes, and is one of the leading causes of illness in the United States \citep{CDC2020}.
+Due to its long asymptomatic period, early diagnosis requires screening, which allows for interventions that reduce diabetic complications \citep{Simmons2017}.
+Several tests allow for the discovery of diabetes in asymptomatic people, including glycated hemoglobin (HbA1c), fasting plasma glucose (FPG), and oral glucose tolerance test (OGTT).
+One advantage that HbA1c offers over other tests is that no fasting is required, better preanalytical stability, and less day-to-day variations \citep{adacare2024}.
+Yet, even with current screening efforts, 1 in 5 people with diabetes are not aware of their diabetes status \citep{CDC2020}.
 To address this, public health agencies such as the American Diabetes Association (ADA) have promoted the use of risk tests.
-The ADA Risk test uses simple-to-collect patient information, such as family history and body mass index (BMI), to identify high-risk patients\cite{Association2020}.
-Artificial intelligence (AI), however, has created the possibility of improving diabetes assessment by making use of easily-queryable, high-dimensional biosignals like the electrocardiogram (ECG).
-ECGs are simple to collect, even in the community setting, because of ECG-enabled mobile fitness trackers.
+The ADA Risk test uses simple-to-collect patient information, such as family history and body mass index (BMI), to identify high-risk patients \citep{adacare2024}.

-AI-enhanced ECG systems have performed tasks that are imperceptible by humans, such as identifying age, sex\cite{Attia2019}, and left ventricular systolic dysfunction\cite{Attia2019a}.
-Analogously, we hypothesized that the ECG could be an effective tool to identify people who are likely to have diabetes and require additional testing.